-- there are indications that the customer is involved in money laundering or terrorist financing; such indications may be obtained, for example, from public sources ('bad press') or the monitoring of the transactions effected by the customer; - the institution doubts the accuracy or completeness of information previously obtained from the customer; - the risk of an existing customer's involvement in money laundering or terrorist financing gives cause to do so: - there is a heightened risk of money laundering or terrorist financing due to the customer's country of residence; an occasional electronic money transfer23 of at least €1,000 is made.
+- there are indications that the customer is involved in money laundering or terrorist financing; such indications may be obtained, for example, from public sources ('bad press') or the monitoring of the transactions effected by the customer; - the institution doubts the accuracy or completeness of information previously obtained from the customer; - the risk of an existing customer's involvement in money laundering or terrorist financing gives cause to do so; - there is a heightened risk of money laundering or terrorist financing due to the customer's country of residence; an occasional electronic money transfer of at least €1,000 is made.

 Identification and verification are completed before the business relationship is established and the service provision commences.
-Notwithstanding this, it is possible to verify the identity of the customer and, if applicable, the identity of the UBO when entering into the business relationship, if this is necessary to avoid disrupting the provision of service.24 In such exceptional cases the purpose of the law should still be kept in mind, i.e. to prevent the institution's services from being used for money laundering or terrorist financing.
+Notwithstanding this, it is possible to verify the identity of the customer and, if applicable, the identity of the UBO when entering into the business relationship, if this is necessary to avoid disrupting the provision of service.
+In such exceptional cases the purpose of the law should still be kept in mind, i.e. to prevent the institution's services from being used for money laundering or terrorist financing.
 The conditions are that the risk of money laundering and terrorist financing is low and that the identity is verified as soon as possible after the first contact with the customer.
 This could include situations where the nature of the institution or of the services offered creates technical or organisational reasons for initiating the provision of services on a limited basis.
 However, such initial service provision may take place only in low-risk situations.
 This means that the institution must perform a preliminary risk estimation to assess whether the risk of money laundering or terrorist financing is sufficiently low.

-Institutions may also open an account in such cases, with verification of identity being carried out later, provided the institution ensures that the account cannot be used in the interim.25 This also applies to credit cards issued by banks and authorised institutions.
+Institutions may also open an account in such cases, with verification of identity being carried out later, provided the institution ensures that the account cannot be used in the interim.
+This also applies to credit cards issued by banks and authorised institutions.
 As long as the credit card is blocked (by analogy with an account that cannot yet be used), the institution can still perform verification, but once the credit card is unblocked and the card can be used (regardless of whether it is actually used), the identification and verification procedures must have been completed.

-In addition to the above customer due diligence measures a financial undertaking acting in connection with a life assurance must, after designating the beneficiary, fulfil the obligations

-23 As referred to in Article 3(9) of regulation (EU) 2015/847 of the European Parliament and the Council of 20 May 2015 on information accompanying transfers of funds and repealing Regulation (EC) no. 1781/2006 (OJEU 2015, L 141).
+In addition to the above customer due diligence measures a financial undertaking acting in connection with a life assurance must, after designating the beneficiary, fulfil the obligations on information accompanying transfers of funds and repealing Regulation (EC) no. 1781/2006 (OJEU 2015, L 141).